Passionate fans aren’t happy with Harry Potter and the Cursed Child, the new play that (we’re promised) concludes the story of The Boy Who Lived.

 It’s surprising that Harry and Albus don’t see eye to eye – in the epilogue to Deathly Hallows Harry seemed very attuned to his son.
 Other students harassing the boy because of his famous dad is pretty believable, but again, I’m left wondering: does Hogwarts have any anti-bullying policies at all?!

-Albus and Scorpius get their hands on a time turner, and thanks to some encouragement from Cedric Diggory’s cousin Delphi Diggory, Albus and Scorpius go back to the Triwizard Tournament to stop Cedric from winning with Harry and getting killed by Voldemort.
+Albus and Scorpius get their hands on a time turner.
+Thanks to some encouragement from Cedric Diggory’s cousin Delphi Diggory, the pair go back to the Triwizard Tournament to stop Cedric from getting killed by Voldemort.

-The boys go back again to put things right, but only make things worse, ushering in a future where Voldy won and Umbridge is headteacher at Hogwarts.
+The boys go back again to put things right, but only make things worse.
+They usher in a future where Voldy won and Umbridge is headteacher at Hogwarts.
 Harry Potter is dead, thus no Albus.
 Scorpius is in this mess all on his own.

-This is the second act of the play, and it sees the return of Snape, still alive, still teaching potions and still undercover.
+This is the second act of the play, which sees the return of Snape, still teaching potions and still undercover.
 He is joined by Ron and Hermione, who are hiding as fugitives.
 Thanks to their help, Scorpius is able to put things right and go home.

-This is where the play’s biggest twist occurs: Delphi is Voldemort’s daughter with Bellatrix Lestrange, and she wanted the boys to change history so that she wouldn’t have to be an orphan.
+This is where the play’s biggest twist occurs: Delphi is Voldemort’s daughter with Bellatrix Lestrange.
+She wanted the boys to change history so that she wouldn’t have to be an orphan.
 Only now does she realize that entrusting her plan to two confused adolescents wasn’t the best idea.

 A lot of fans balk at the thought of Voldemort and Bellatrix having a relationship, but seriously – Voldemort got rid of his nose, not his….er, other appendages.
 As for Bellatrix’s husband, I guess he would have had to be OK with it really, unless he wanted to die in a duel with his evil overlord.

-I’m not completely against a Voldebaby, but it feels awkwardly conceived, and just maybe that child didn’t need to go bad.
-Poor Delphi.
-Like her father she grew up orphaned and unloved and is irredeemable.
+I’m not completely against a Voldebaby, but it feels awkwardly conceived.
+And just maybe that child didn’t need to go bad.
+Poor Delphi feels shortchanged.
+Like her father she grew up orphaned, unloved – and is irredeemable.